temidataspot/rossman-etl-azure/README.md

 --

+## 4. Connect to BI
+- Using the Azure storage created earlier, the cleaned data was ported via the Azure account key

+- Data further transformed via Power Query

+- DAX statements were written, report built, and published to BI service

 ## Next Steps / Extensions

-- Connecting the cleaned data to Power BI for analytics and visualisation.

 - Using cleaned data for forecasting models [AzureML]